Autonomous motion in changing environment, fibrations and reaction mechanisms: Infinitesimal lifting functions and infinitesimal reaction mechanisms

-We shall now restate the purpose of $\mathcal L$ using the language of robotics: {\it given a state $e\in E$ of the system and of the external conditions which are consistent with each other, and the velocity of the motion of the external conditions $X$, the function $\mathcal L$ produces the velocity $Y=\mathcal L(e, X)$ of the system consistent with $X$.}
+We shall now restate the purpose of $\mathcal L$ using the language of robotics: {\it given a state $e\in E$ of the system and of the external conditions which are consistent with each other, and the velocity of the motion of the external conditions $X$, the function $\mathcal L$ produces the velocity $Y=\mathcal L(e, X)$ of the system consistent with $X$.} The condition (\ref{eq:21d}) guarantees that the suggested velocity vector is indeed achievable.
+This explains why an infinitesimal lifting function serves as {\it an infinitesimal reaction mechanism}.